Recognition of trade skills - applying for a Certificate of Proficiency - information for applicants

-If you have trade skills and experience but have never completed an apprenticeship or obtained formal qualifications in Australia, you can apply to the NSW Vocational Training Review Panel [VTRP] to have your trade skills assessed.
-You can do this whether you have gained your trade skills through formal training or on-the-job exprience either in Australia or overseas where you can satisfy all eligibiity criteria.
+If you have trade skills and experience but have never completed an apprenticeship or obtained formal qualifications in Australia, you can go to a training provider and undertake some gap training and apply to the Commissioner for Vocational Training for a Certificate of Proficiency.
+You can do this whether you have gained your trade skills through formal training or on-the-job experience either in Australia or overseas where you can satisfy all eligibility criteria.

-If your application is successful you will be formally recognised as a tradesperson and issued with a trade certificate.
+If your application is successful you will be formally recognised as a tradesperson and issued with a Certificate of Proficiency.

 On this page:

 - Who can apply?